AniList/submission-manual/docs/submissions.md

 ### Chapters & Volumes

-The total number of chapters in the _**original**_ serialization of the work.
+The total number of chapters in the first edition of the physical volumes.
+Or, if volumes were never printed, the total number of chapters in the magazine/site the work was in.
 This does include things such as ‘side’ chapters \(Example: Chapter 5.5\), bonus chapters and some prologues and epilogues.

 This exclude special pages for things such as advertising volume releases or author comments.